 I am lucky to work with some of the best students at the Hebrew University.
 My team works on a diverse array of projects, some delving into complex legal issues in Israel and abroad, others learning to design and run lab and field experiments, analyze big data, or all of the above.
-This is the current team:
+For my current team, check out Project EmpiriCon‘s website.

 Tamir Berkman

-Currently a law clerk for The Hon.
-Yael Willner, Associate Justice, Israeli Supreme Court, and collaborating with Prof. Barak-Corren on a new field experiment.
+Formerly a law clerk for The Hon.
+Yael Willner, Associate Justice, Israeli Supreme Court, and collaborating with Prof. Barak-Corren on Constitutional Consequences.
 I earned a BA In economics from Ben-Gurion University (2014) and an LL.B. from The Hebrew University in Jerusalem (2021).
 My main field of interest, which I intend to pursue post-internship, is constitutional law and human rights.

 Shiraz Sultan